aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2016/aspose-words-for-java-16-7-0-release-notes/_index.md

 /// Default value for this property is <b>false</b>.
 /// </summary>
 /// <remarks>
-/// <para>Embedding TrueType fonts allows others to view the document with the same fonts that were used to create it,
+/// <para>Embedding TrueType fonts enables others to view the document with the same fonts that were used to create it,
 /// but may substantially increase the document size.</para>
 /// <para>This option works for DOC, DOCX and RTF formats only.</para>
 /// </remarks>